What is Brewbound Live?

 Felipe Szpigel is president of The High End, with responsibility for the development of the company’s craft and import beer brands in the U.S. market.
 His portfolio includes Stella Artois, Shock Top and the company’s craft businesses: Goose Island in Chicago; Blue Point in Patchogue, N.Y.; 10 Barrel in Bend, Ore.; Elysian in Seattle; Virtue Cider in Fennville, MI; and Golden Road in Los Angeles.
 Szpigel is also a member of the company’s North American management committee, who oversee all aspects of the business in the United States and Canada.
 Before his current position in the U.S. market, Szpigel was vice president of trade marketing for the global parent company, Anheuser-Busch InBev, in New York.
 There he led a series of key projects around the world such as the company’s renewed on-premise focus.

-Director of Beverage Strategy, Yard House Restaurants
+Former Director of Beverage Strategy, Yard House Restaurants

 Greg began his restaurant career over two decades ago in service and continued into management through multiple concepts eventually landing at Yard House in November of 2005 opening the 13th location.
 After spending two years in management serving several locations in Southern California he moved into a beverage support role at the home office in 2007 officially taking over the beverage program as Director in September of 2014.
-Greg and his team currently manage beer, wine, cocktail, sprits and non-alcoholic beverage programing for the 69 Yard House locations in 24 states supporting over 9,100 tap handles nationwide and $36 million dollars in beverage purchasing.
+Greg and his team managed beer, wine, cocktail, sprits and non-alcoholic beverage programing for the 69 Yard House locations in 24 states supporting over 9,100 tap handles nationwide and $36 million dollars in beverage purchasing.

 Founder, Heavy Seas Beer